KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Recommendation: Found `jshint` in file `api.js`: Replace "jshint" by "eslint".
 2. Recommendation: Found `jshint` in file `MMM-Remote-Control.js`: Replace "jshint" by "eslint".
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Recommendation: Found `https://cdnjs.cloudflare.com` in file `index.html`: It looks like a package is loaded via CDN.
+3. Recommendation: Found `https://cdnjs.cloudflare.com` in file `index.html`: It looks like a package is loaded via CDN.
 It would be better if the package were installed locally via npm.
-5. Outdated: Found `MichMich/MagicMirror` in file `installer.sh`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Deprecated: Found `omxplayer` in file `modules.json`: Try to replace it with `vlc`.
+4. Deprecated: Found `omxplayer` in file `modules.json`: Try to replace it with `vlc`.
-7. Outdated: Found `MichMich/MagicMirror` in file `modules.json`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `modules.json`: Replace it by `MagicMirrorOrg/MagicMirror`.
-8. Recommendation: Found `jshint` in file `node_helper.js`: Replace "jshint" by "eslint".
+6. Recommendation: Found `jshint` in file `node_helper.js`: Replace "jshint" by "eslint".
-9. Outdated: Found `MichMich/MagicMirror` in file `node_helper.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-10. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-11. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+8. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-12. Recommendation: Found `XMLHttpRequest` in file `remote.js`: Replace it with built-in fetch.
+9. Recommendation: Found `XMLHttpRequest` in file `remote.js`: Replace it with built-in fetch.
-13. Recommendation: Found `jshint` in file `remote.js`: Replace "jshint" by "eslint".
+10. Recommendation: Found `jshint` in file `remote.js`: Replace "jshint" by "eslint".
-14. Recommendation: Found `"node-fetch"` in file `download_modules.js`: Replace it with built-in fetch.
+11. Recommendation: Found `"node-fetch"` in file `download_modules.js`: Replace it with built-in fetch.
-15. Recommendation: Found `jshint` in file `download_modules.js`: Replace "jshint" by "eslint".
+12. Recommendation: Found `jshint` in file `download_modules.js`: Replace "jshint" by "eslint".
-16. Recommendation: Found `new Date()` in file `download_modules.js`: Consider replacing it by `new Date(Date.now())`.
+13. Recommendation: Found `new Date()` in file `download_modules.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpful for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-17. Outdated: Found `MichMich/MagicMirror` in file `download_modules.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-18. Recommendation: No ESLint configuration was found.
+14. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Remote-Control-Repository by MMRIZE](https://github.com/MMRIZE/MMM-Remote-Control-Repository)